Deepak-Yadav-01/Extract-file-name/README.md

 # Extract-file-name
 This is a python script to extract the name of the files present in any folder.
-Simple and Easy